 Additional tips for making this triple chocolate chip cookies recipe

 - Make sure you’ve prepared your tools and ingredients before you start mixing.
-Line your baking tray and get your ingredients out ready to use, including chopping up your mini eggs.
+Line your baking tray and get your ingredients out ready to use.
 And don’t forget to make space in your freezer too!
 It’s easy to miss something once you start mixing!

 - Take time to read through the recipe so you are familiar with what steps come next.
 Don’t skip details, ingredients and instructions given as it could affect the results of your final bake.